 - The BC-based applicant must be identified as either the Nominated Principal Applicant and/or a (co-) Principal Applicant in the project’s application.

-- The competition grant must be health-related, and it must be specified in the competition guidelines that securing match funding is a requirement.
+- The funding opportunity must have a direct link to human health, and it must be specified in the competition guidelines that securing match funding is a requirement.

 - MSFHR funds, as well as the equivalent funds provided by the granting organization must be used in BC.
 For example, if a researcher is requesting MSFHR funding of $100,000, then at least $200,000 must be used in BC (minimum $100,000 from the granting organization and the $100,000 from MSFHR).